luffkaa/pokemons_challenge/README.md

 * `redux-persist` to persist search results;
 * `lodash` to delay searching process;

+#### How I tackled the solution:
+1. I create store, actions and reducers for displaying Pokemons and navigate between pages.
+2. Then I create actions and reducers to fetch and display data for each Pokemon.
+3. Then there was 2 attempts to implement searching.
+* First was not a good idea - use search string value to fetch Pokemon directli from API but it only worked for a full Pokemon name and not parts of it.
+* Then I've decided to store all Pokemons names and use search string value to search all Pokemons names that includes this substring.
+And then put all of this values ito store and then display all of them in App whitch worked good.

 #### What can be changed:
 * Not all of the types was propperly described because it could took too much time.
 Of course this is the thing to improve;
 * Also can be added selecting number of Pokemons to display (instead of hardcoded 16);